 Control of adult striped cucumber beetle with a natural enemy parasitoid and an insect parasitic nematode

 The objectives of this project were to evaluate methods of biological control for striped cucumber beetle, Acalymma vittatum, in pumpkins.
-The initial collaborative objective was to assess the potential of adoption of biological control practices by pumpkin farmers, which was determined by a questionnaire survey.
+The initial collabortative objective was to assess the potential of adoption of biological control practices by pumpkin farmers which was determined by a questionnaire survey.
 The research objective was to conduct experiments on the efficacy of applying and enhancing biological control organisms in the field.
-Output objectives were to: report research findings at agricultural field days and growers organizations, publish research results in Master of Science thesis and scientific journals, and develop a fact sheet on the natural enemies of striped cucumber beetle for use by entomology extension.
+Output objectives were: report research findings at agricultural field days and growers organizations, publish research results in Master of Science thesis and scientific journals, and to develop a fact sheet on the natural enemies of striped cucumber beetle for use by entomology extension.
 The overall educational objective of this project was to inform farmers of the presence of natural enemies in their pumpkin crops and to report research results that could lead to a sustainable pest control method for striped cucumber beetle.

 Impacts and Contributions/Outcomes

 Research presented at agricultural extension field day to over 50 pumpkin growers.

 Research presented at January 2005 Ohio Vegetable Growers Congress, Toledo, Ohio.